samueldsingh/data-engineering/sql/3-constraints.md

 Creating a table with all the constraints:

-Sure!
-Here's an example of how you can create a table with various constraints in SQL, including PRIMARY KEY, FOREIGN KEY, UNIQUE, NOT NULL, CHECK, DEFAULT, INDEX, AUTO_INCREMENT, and ENUM.
+Create a table with various constraints in SQL, including PRIMARY KEY, FOREIGN KEY, UNIQUE, NOT NULL, CHECK, DEFAULT, INDEX, AUTO_INCREMENT, and ENUM.

 ```sql
 CREATE TABLE Orders (